-Both pre- and post-reform figures show a downward slope in average quarterly permitting activity as we move from deeper in the control area towards the cut-off, and then also from the cut-off towards deeper in to the treatment area.
-We find a similar pattern when we look at constructed area, land area, assessed constructed value, assessed land value, and commercial share of total units in the 2015 IPTU data (see figure A6), consistent with the fact that more desirable areas (with higher price) are likely to command more permitting activity.
+Both pre- and post-reform figures show a downward slope in average quarterly permitting activity as we move from deeper in the control area towards the cut-off, and then a slightly positive slope from the cut-off towards deeper in to the treatment area.
+We find a similar pattern in the total number of buildings per block in the 2015 IPTU data (see figure A6).